dif3dgela/dif3dgela.github.io/README.md

 [![Screenshot](assets/media/icon.png)](https://dif3dgela.github.io/)

-Welcome to the **3D Graphics Laboratory** at the University of the Basque Country (EHU)!
-This is a creative playground where students can explore, experiment, and build with **3D technologies**.
+Welcome to the **3D Graphics Laboratory** at the University of the Basque Country (EHU) A creative playground where students can explore, experiment, and build with **3D technologies**.

 [Get Started](https://dif3dgela.github.io/about/)
 [Discord](https://discord.gg/wqEvEaegyv)